VaanaCZ/LANVP/README.md

 ## Compiling

 V-Patch is built with C++14 and the latest version of Visual Studio.
-It utilizes with the Windows SDK and does not require any external libraries.
+It utilizes the Windows SDK and does not require any external libraries.

 ## Changelog